 99.3% of the residents in Richland County, OH are U.S. citizens.

-The largest universities in Richland County, OH are North Central State College, with 442 graduates, Ohio State University-Mansfield Campus, with 247 graduates, and Madison Adult Career Center, with 139 graduates.
+The largest universities in Richland County, OH are North Central State College (548 degrees awarded in 2020), Ohio State University-Mansfield Campus (194 degrees), and Madison Adult Career Center (101 degrees).

-The median property value in Richland County, OH is $102,600, and the homeownership rate is 67.8%.
-Most people in Richland County, OH commute by Drove Alone, and the average commute time is 21.1 minutes.
-The average car ownership in Richland County, OH is 2 cars per household.
+In 2019, the median property value in Richland County, OH was $110,600, and the homeownership rate was 67.4%.
+Most people in Richland County, OH drove alone to work, and the average commute time was 21.6 minutes.
+The average car ownership in Richland County, OH was 2 cars per household.